tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 a reference compiler for the Haskell language, nor try to rival with GHC in terms of compilation speed our output quality.
-Instead, I want to provide a good introduction to the concepts that go into writing a compiler, and provide an understandable bridge the world of programming language implementations.
+Instead, I want to provide a good introduction to the concepts that go into writing a compiler, and provide an understandable bridge into the world of programming language implementations.

 One great joy in programming is learning that *you too* can implement some application that seems impenatrable.
-At first writing a compiler might seem like a daunting task, but it's actually more approachable than you'd think.
+At first, writing a compiler might seem daunting, but it's actually more approachable than you'd think.

 A simple compiler is not going to rival the engineering effort behind a production compiler like GHC.
 However, going from understanding